 It seems that Lambda has been relatively on top of this from the very beginning.
 When Lambda School was just starting out, the focus was more on Computer Science and deeply technical skills.
 On week two, they'd already covered Redux and React.
 The pace was intense.
 Perhaps a bit too much.

-It felt good for class to be back in session.
+It felt good to be back in class.
 Everyone seemed eager to get started with the back-end.
 That's what I like most about our cohort.
-Quite a few people are intensely curious about the technologies we use and their uses.
+Most of ‘em are intensely curious about the technologies we use and their uses.
 It's a rare thing to find.
 From what I've heard, this isn't uniform across Lambda.
 As a whole, our cohort seems to be outperforming most - if not all - of the US-based cohorts.

 Next week, we'll be covering SQL.
 I'm both excited and a tad intimidated.
-A friend of mine has gotten his ass kicked repeatedly by SQL, so he's warned me repeatedly.
-Whatever the case, next week will prove to be interesting.
+SQL and I have never truly gotten along.
+I still have nightmares of making complicated joins… Whatever the case, next week will prove to be interesting.